MarDZiuba/pangenomemtx_to_Venn/README.md

 ### Compararison of orthologous gene groups with pangenomemtx_to_Venn
 ---

-This repository contains the jupyter notebook with the code used for interrogating the pangenome matrix and demonstrating the result of it as Venn diagrams in the following paper:
+This repository contains the <a href="https://github.com/MarDZiuba/pangenomemtx_to_Venn/blob/9d15e168dad0cd0cf928538c10e5f93fc4e0b5de/pangenomemtx_to_Venn.ipynb" title="pangenomemtx_to_Venn">jupyter notebook</a> with the code used for interrogating the pangenome matrix and demonstrating the result of it as Venn diagrams in the following paper:

 Dziuba M.V., Müller F.D., Posfai M., Schüler D. (2023) **Exploring the host range for genetic transfer of magnetic organelle biosynthesis.** *In preparation.*